 From student to a full-time employee

-Alongside with carrying out my duties as Game Developer, I’ve started at certain point handling the client-server communication and I became interested in our backend architecture.
-Gradually, I was performing more and more basic server-side tasks while still working as a Game Developer.
+Alongside carrying out my duties as Game Developer, I started handling the client-server communication and I became interested in our backend architecture.
+Gradually, I took on more and more basic server-side tasks while still working as a Game Developer.

 Kicking off a career in backend development

-Over time, the backend development tasks became very interesting and complex which made me more motivated to take on more responsibilities as part of the backend architecture team.
+Over time, the backend development tasks have become very interesting and complex which made me even more motivated to take on more responsibilities as part of the backend architecture team.

 Thanks to open communication and the supportive career development culture Nanobit fosters, I communicated my interests to my team lead and CTO, who expressed full support.
 Before I know it, I made the full switch to the backend realm of business.

 I enjoy working with new technologies and switching to various projects, and as we have a big technology stack, I am learning every day, which keeps me motivated and up to date.

 I am very grateful for my teammates, they have been very supportive and patient!
 After all, I’m still a youngster in this department.
 I enjoy working with new technologies and switching to various projects, and as we have a big technology stack, I am learning every day something new, which keeps me motivated and up to date.
 I am immensely satisfied with my career path.